Bobby Witt Jr. Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 10 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins' 3.43 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins' 3.50 team ERA ranks eighth across all MLB pitching staffs.

-- Twins pitchers combine to rank 11th in baseball in home runs surrendered (26 total, one per game).
+- Twins pitchers combine to give up 27 home runs (one per game), the ninth-fewest in the league.

-- Lopez (1-2) takes the mound for the Twins in his sixth start of the season.
-He's put together a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.
+- Gray gets the start for the Twins, his sixth of the season.
+He is 3-0 with a .62 ERA and 34 strikeouts in 29 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- In his most recent appearance on Monday against the New York Yankees, the righty went seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.